 Other allergy free meal ideas

 These are 5 of our family’s favourite allergy free meal ideas that we can tweak to accommodate everyone’s dietary needs.
 They are also good for having friends and family over to eat and you don’t want to cook an entire allergy-friendly meal.
 Our preferred way to feed a crowd is the shared plates type of meal, provided of course that everyone is aware of cross contact.
-You can read more about food allergy cross contact in our post – Food allergy – avoiding cross contact in the kitchen.
+You can read more about food allergy cross contact in our post about avoiding cross contact in the kitchen.

-I’d love to hear some of your favourite “adaptable” meal ideas in the comments.
+We’d love to hear some of your favourite “adaptable” meal ideas in the comments.